Maria587166/superstore_sales_analysis/README.md

 Overview

-End-to-end business analytics project examining how discount policy affects
+Business analytics project examining how discount policy affects

 profitability at a retail company, and which product categories and customers actually